evoldoers/historian/README.md

 #### Commands

-Indel Historian is one of these toolbox programs where the first argument can be a command, specifying what action is to be performed.
-If you omit this first command-argument, Indel Historian assumes you want to reconstruct something.
+Historian is one of these toolbox programs where the first argument can be a command, specifying what action is to be performed.
+If you omit this first command-argument, Historian assumes you want to reconstruct something.
 You can make this explicit as follows:

 	historian reconstruct data/gp120.fa